Shrine Mont open with restrictions

 Now with Virginia in phase 3, we have opened our cottages/rooms along with offering meals.
 Guests can spend most of their time outdoors, which is ideal for those wanting to keep their risk factor low.
 Shrine Mont has 1,100 acres to explore which is perfect for social distancing!

 Our mission of being “A Place Apart” has a completely new meaning for folks who have been staying at home or self-quarantined for weeks if not months.
 The Shrine Mont leadership and staff feel compelled to fulfill our mission now more than ever.
 We are working hard to find a way to be a safe retreat for both our guests and our staff.
-Our housekeeping and food service departments have taken the necessary steps to ensure that we are meeting CDC and our local health department Covid-19 guidelines.
+Our housekeeping and food service departments have taken the necessary steps to ensure that we are meeting CDC, state and our local health department Covid-19 guidelines.
 We will be taking temperatures when necessary, wearing masks, adding hand washing and hand sanitizing stations around the grounds.
-Guests can schedule bookstore shopping appointments.
-We will require appropriate social distancing in dining and meeting spaces, and yes, you will see plexi-glass at the front desk!
+The bookstore has limited hours posted regularly.
+We will require appropriate social distancing in dining and meeting spaces, and yes, you will see plexi-glass at the front desk and in the kitchen!

 So much of what Shrine Mont offers is in the community of those who stay.
 In the past that meant quality time around the table, or groups gathering together for talks or meditation.
 Social gathering on porches before meals and singing together late into the night were all part of the Shrine Mont experience.
 These activities will need to be different.
 Shrine Mont will continue to offer the opportunity for parishes, families and friends to safely gather and spread out into nature.
 Children, young and old can hike, run, rock on our porches and be together in community, but will do so in smaller numbers and a little further apart from each other.